KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ## April

-### Trip to Benton, Missouri
+### Trip to Belton, Missouri

-Mom and I traveled to Benton, Missouri to attend my niece's last gymnastics meet of the season.
+Mom and I traveled to Belton, Missouri to attend my niece's last gymnastics meet of the season.
 I only found out after the trip that we were near the Mahomes Family home!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 #### La Nonna

+I googled "Best restaurant in Belton."
+The answer was La Nonna.

+Mom wasn't too sure about the place, until the bread came out.
+It was heavenly.

 ![](2025-recap-images/la-nonna.jpg)
+Our meal at La Nonna

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 #### KC League Gymnastics Championships

 I've never been to a gymnastics tournament before.
 It was surreal to find out that famous gymnastics start out at tournaments just this and rise to the top of the sport.

+My niece did well, and I interviewed her afterward for fun.
+She said, if I ever want to interview her again, she is happy to do it!

 ![](2025-recap-images/gymnastics-tournament.jpg)
 Gymnastics tournament arena